“now booking shasta lake brown trout fishing trips”

 shasta lake sport fishing report:

-05/06- Shasta Lake trout fishing is currently in its spring pattern and we’re now going down to 30’ to find our bites.
+07/12- Shasta Lake trout fishing is currently in its spring pattern and we’re now going down to 50’-60’ to find our bites.
 The lake is full of big brown and rainbow trout as usual.
-The trout are back in the arms of the lake and most of them can be found in the Sacramento and McCloud River arms.
+The trout are back in the main body of but some of them can be found in the Sacramento and McCloud River arms still as well.
 The main body is fishing pretty good right now as well and the trout are showing signs of bait in their bellies.
 Some days trout fishing is better than others of course, but more days fall into the good category than not.
-We just have to keep lines in the water!!
-Most trout are now being caught near 30’ down to 40’ now that the water temps are in the mid 60’s.
-The trout are usually 2-4 pound specimens right now but there is always a good chance for a brown trout like this one we caught on 5/06.
+We just have to keep lines in the water!!.
+The trout are usually 2-4 pound specimens right now but there is always a good chance for a rainbow trout like this one we caught on 7/12.

 ** We will pick you up and drop you off at your dockside resort or at your shasta lake house boat rental when you fish with us**